hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 ```
     echo "Processing file $fq ..."
 ```
+> `set -x` debugging tool will display the command being executed, before the results of the command.
+In case of an issue with the commands in the shell script, this type of debugging lets you quickly pinpoint the step that is throwing an error.
+Often, tools will display the error that caused the program to stop running, so keep this in mind for times when you are running into issues where this is not availble.
+> The command to turn it off is `set +x`

-We also need to use one special trick, to extract the base name of the file (without the path and .fastq extension).
-We'll assign it to the $base variable using the basename command:
+We also need to extract the "base name" of the file.
 ```
     # grab base of filename for future naming
     base=$(basename $fq .qualtrim25.minlen35.fq)
     echo "basename is $base"
 ```
-There are 2 new things of note above:
+> #### Remember `basename`?
+>

-1. the `basename` command: this command takes a path or a name and trims away all the information before the last `\` and if you specify the string to clear away at the end, it will do that as well.
+> 1. the `basename` command: this command takes a path or a name and trims away all the information before the last `\` and if you specify the string to clear away at the end, it will do that as well.
 In this case, if the variable `$fq` contains the path *"unix_workshop_other/trimmed_fastq/Mov10_oe_1.qualtrim25.minlen35.fq"*, `basename $fq .qualtrim25.minlen35.fq` will output "Mov10_oe_1".
-2. to assign this value to the `base` variable, we place the `basename...` command in parentheses and put a `$` outside.
+> 2. to assign this value to the `base` variable, we place the `basename...` command in parentheses and put a `$` outside.
 This syntax is necessary for assigning the output of a command to a variable.

 Since we've already created our output directories, we can now specify all of our output files in their proper locations.
 We will assign various file names to